General Hunting & Trapping Regulations

 A person may possess a handgun at any time while lawfully on the premises of any TWRA refuge, public hunting area, state owned wildlife management area, or, to the extent permitted by federal law, national forest land maintained by the state.
 For other federally managed properties hunters should contact that specific facility or location.
 Nothing in this subsection shall authorize a person to use any handgun to hunt unless such person is in full compliance with all wildlife laws, rules, and regulations.

-2. Hunters who have filled their seasonal or daily bag limit for any species may continue to accompany other hunters provided they are not in possession of any ammunition or any weapon.
+2. Hunters who have filled their seasonal or daily bag limit for any species may continue to accompany other hunters provided they are not in possession of any ammunition or any hunting device.
 This person must also comply with all other legal requirements.
 Access for hunters accompanying may be limited on some WMAs.
 A bear hunter who has filled the daily or seasonal limit may continue to carry a firearm and take hogs where incidental taking is allowed.

 3. Every game animal, wounded or unwounded by hunting and/or trapping and taken into possession by the hunter or trapper shall be immediately slain and become part of the daily bag limit.
 No person shall, at any time, or by any means, possess or transport live animals taken under the authority of hunting season proclamations.

-4. Gigs, angling equipment, archery, rimfire, and air firearms are legal for taking bullfrogs.
+4. Gigs, angling equipment, archery, rimfire and air firearms are legal for taking bullfrogs.

-5. Archery equipment is permitted during the archery, muzzleloader, and gun seasons.
+5. Archery equipment is permitted during the archery, muzzleloader and gun seasons.
 Muzzleloader equipment is permitted during the muzzleloader and gun seasons.

-6. In accordance with state and federal law, Persons may possess handguns in addition to legal weapons used for hunting the entire year while on the premises of any TWRA refuge, public hunting area, state-owned wildlife management area, or to the extent permitted by federal law, national forest land maintained by the state, and private land.
-For other federally managed properties, hunters should contact that specific facility or location.
+6. In accordance with state and federal law, persons may possess handguns in addition to legal weapons used for hunting the entire year while on the premises of any TWRA refuge, public hunting area, state owned wildlife management area or, to the extent permitted by federal law, national forest land maintained by the state, and private land.
+For other federally managed properties hunters should contact that specific facility or location.
 Nothing in this subsection shall authorize a person to use any handgun to hunt unless such person is in full compliance with all wildlife laws, rules and regulations.

 8. During archery deer/bear seasons a properly licensed big game hunter may use air guns .25 caliber or smaller to hunt small game while archery hunting for deer/bear.
 During the muzzleloader and gun deer/bear season, a legal deer or bear hunter may use rimfire or airguns .25 caliber or smaller to hunt small game.